IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 unencrypted, whether it be payload or metadata.
 Information that cannot be encrypted or omited should be be dissociated from other information.
-For example, the TOR {{TOR}}overlay routing network anonymizes IP addresses of by using multi-hop onion routing.
+For example, the TOR {{TOR}}overlay routing network anonymizes IP addresses by using multi-hop onion routing.

-As with traditional, limited active attacks, the basic mitigation to pervasive active attack is to enable the endpoints of a communication to authenticate each other.
+As with traditional, limited active attacks, a basic mitigation to pervasive active attack is to enable the endpoints of a communication to authenticate each other over the encrypted channel.
 However, attackers that can mount pervasive active attacks can often subvert the authorities on which authentication systems rely.
 Thus, in order to make authentication systems more resilient to pervasive attack, it is beneficial to monitor these authorities to detect misbehavior that could enable active attack.
 For example, DANE and Certificate Transparency both